 To qualify for the Cybersecurity Training Certificate Program, you must meet one of the four prerequisites listed below.
 If you do not meet one of the prerequisites, you will not be eligible to apply.

 Review each and choose one to submit your information.
 Once submitted, your document will be evaluated and you will be notified whether you are able to proceed with registration for the first course, “Cybersecurity: Immediate Immersion”.
 Being approved to register means you meet the eligibility requirement to enroll in the program.

 If you register in advance of being approved, you will be dropped from the course and refunded your money minus 3% administration fee.

 - IT Work Experience: You are currently working in the IT field or have recently been employed in an entry-level IT position.
 Submit your resume to firstname.lastname@example.org.

 - An associate's degree or beyond in Computer Science, Engineering, or Information Technology.
+Or a degree in Cybersecurity, Network Technology and Administration, or Computer Information Systems.
 Submission of your academic transcript is required.
-Please email a copy of your transcript to firstname.lastname@example.org.
+Please email a copy of your transcript to email@example.com.

-- BHCC's Network and Security Certificate or its equivalent.
+- A certificate from any of these programs of study: Computer Support Specialist, Health IT Support Systems, IT Support, Network and Security Certificate or its equivalent.
 Submission of your BHCC academic transcript is required.
-Please email a copy of your transcript to email@example.com.
+Please email a copy of your transcript to firstname.lastname@example.org.

-- Successfully completed the non-credit IT coursework at the Division of Workforce and Economic Development at Bunker Hill Community College.
+- Successfully completed a non-credit IT coursework at the Division of Workforce and Economic Development at Bunker Hill Community College.
 Course accepted are: